 The honorary degree is the highest honor conferred by the Board of Regents and University and is reserved for only those candidates whose extraordinary accomplishments have benefited society.
 The purpose of conferring the honorary degree is to pay tribute to worthy individuals and the degree is not equivalent to, nor a replacement for, an earned bachelor or doctorate degree.

 The purpose of this award is to recognize an outstanding online degree or certificate program offered by South Dakota State University.
 The awarded program must have demonstrated excellence by effectively educating students, providing access to a diverse group of learners, and developing high levels of student and faculty satisfaction at an affordable price.

-The Pat and Jo Cannon Intellectual Property Commercialization Award is presented to faculty members whose inventions have potential for regional economic development and successful commercialization through a technology transfer process with industry partners.
+From 2010-2018 the Pat and Jo Cannon Intellectual Property Commercialization Award was presented to faculty members whose inventions had potential for regional economic development and successful commercialization through a technology transfer process with industry partners.
 Since 2019 the award honors faculty members who successfully commercialize their knowledge or invention through the South Dakota State University technology transfer office.